How does this medication work? What will it do for me?

 Swallowing problems: People taking aripiprazole may have difficulty swallowing.
 People taking this or other antipsychotic medications should be closely monitored by their doctor for swallowing problems while they are using this medication.
 If you experience difficulty swallowing while taking this medication, contact your doctor.

-Tardive dyskinesia: People taking this medication may develop tardive dyskinesia, a syndrome of uncontrolled body movements.
+Tardive dyskinesia: People taking this medication may develop tardive dyskinesia, a syndrome of involuntary, uncontrolled body movements.
 This syndrome may be irreversible.
-If you develop uncontrolled or unusual body movements, contact your doctor as soon as possible.
+If you develop uncontrolled or unusual body movements or muscle twitching, contact your doctor as soon as possible.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.